Osaka, Japan

 Money-Saving Tips:

-1. Eat like a local: Try street food and local eateries for budget-friendly meals.
+- Eat like a local: Try street food or local eateries for affordable meals.

-- Booking timing: Book accommodations and activities in advance to secure lower rates, especially during peak seasons.
+- Booking Timing: Book accommodation in advance for better rates, especially during peak seasons.

 Best Travel Credit Cards